paulieguk/LDW-JUL22/Content/Instructions-003.md

 ## Summary
-In this exercise you will add some more settings to enable CSR and test that security.
+In this exercise you will add some more settings to enable the AWS Lab to be actually useful.

-- From the LOD Dashboard select the Lab Profile ++AzureCloudLab++ and edit that profile.
+- From the LOD Dashboard select the Lab Profile ++AWSCloudLab++ and edit that profile.

 On the **Cloud page** make the following changes.

-In the Resource Groups section Click **+ Add Resource Group** In the new box within the Permissions section click **+ Add Permission++**
+In the Stack Deployments section Click **+ Add Stack Deployment**

+- Save the Lab Profile, then launch the Lab.

+>[!KNOWLEDGE] With the lab now loaded notice that you was automatically logged into the AWS Console.
+Select **VPC** from the dashboard, notive the *retry* messages everywhere.
+From the search box enter **EC2** and go to the EC2 dashboard, notice the *API Error*.
+This is all because AWS works on the default security principle of Deny all so without applying a security template access to everything has been blocked.

 Ensure **User1-** is listed with the Role **Contributor**